 It makes sense that most businesses want to earn the “Facebook verification” for themselves.

 In this article, we’re going to break the process down into easily understandable chunks of information and guidelines in order to look at how to verify your Facebook Page and your Facebook profile, and everything that the verification process entails in immense detail.

 Why Should You Verify Your Page or Profile?

 We put a lot of time and effort into creating social proof on all our accounts, including Facebook, because it’s a quick signal to other users that our business is important and established enough to earn it.
 The verification check mark does exactly the same thing.

 Users will see the check mark, and thus they will know that they are actually looking at your business’s (or your) real (authentic) page.
 They will know that it is not an imposter page nor a fan page, as people, obviously, do not like to have their time wasted.
-Especially in this fast paced era of Social Networking.
-They know they can message you for customer service, and it helps show that you’re taking your social media marketing and customer relationships seriously.
+Especially in this fast-paced era of Social Networking.
+They know they can message you for customer service, and it helps to show that you’re taking your social media marketing and customer relationships seriously.
 Which makes the customers feel important and thus your business can boom, boosting you further up the global market chain.

 What is the Difference between the Blue and the Grey Check Marks on Facebook?

 There are two different types of colors when it comes to check marks.
 These appear right beside Pages and profiles alike on Facebook.
 The Blue Check Mark indicates the confirmed authenticity of Pages, public figures, and brands.
 It shows that this is the official account for a brand, business, or person.
 Both Pages and personal profiles can get this type of verification.